rmkraus/video-search-and-summarization-devx/.devx/lab_intro/README.md

 Once that was complete, the VSS Blueprint's Summarization APIs generated a summary that was that outlined the major events.
 We also used those APIs to chat with the video file to perform a net new analysis.

 Very cool!
-In the next excercise, we will dig deeper into the other parameters that can be tuned.
+In the next exercise, we will dig deeper into the other parameters that can be tuned.